junkbotix/build-a-follow-me-robot/README.md

 <br>

-Basically, the method to implement such a robot, at the basic level, is fairly simple:
+The method to implement such a robot, at the basic level, is fairly simple:

 1. The user of the robot carries a means to identify her current location.
 2. The robot also carries a means to identify its location.